Sara D. Hodges

 Papers

 Taylor, M., Hodges, S. D., & Kohanyi, A. (2003).
-Fictional people with minds of their own: Characters created by adult novelists and imaginary companions created by children.
+The illusion of independent agency: Do adult fiction writers experience their characters as having minds of their own?
 Imagination, Cognition, and Personality, 22, 361-380.

 Hodges, S. D., Johnsen, A. T., & Scott, N. S. (2002).
 You're like me, no matter what you say.
 Psychologica Belgica, 42, 107-112. (abstract)